kubearmor/KubeArmor/getting-started/network_quota_monitoring.md

 * Policy Level: This feature is only available for KubeArmorHostPolicy (node-level policies).

+* At any given time, only one network limit policy can be active per node.
+Applying a new policy will overwrite the previous one.

 >Note This feature is currently available only for Linux kernels version 5.x and above.
 This is due to eBPF verifier limitations and is planned to be addressed in future releases.

 ### Enabling Network monitoring